cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ## Introduction

-I’ve spent the past couple days figuring out how to get my Linux environment for training deep learning models working on Microsoft’s Windows Subsystem for Linux (WSL).
+I’ve spent the past couple days figuring out how to get my Linux environment for deep learning working on Microsoft’s Windows Subsystem for Linux (WSL).
 The process was a bit of a hassle.
 While the official guides are adequate for getting set up, I needed a few extra steps to actually train a model.
 This post summarizes my experience making it work.

 ### What is WSL